Sage-Bionetworks/sage-monorepo/apps/iatlas/app/inst/markdown/about.markdown

 ### About CRI iAtlas Explorer

-The main feature of the iAtlas web tool is the **iAtlas Explorer**, which provides several *Analysis Modules* to explore and visualize results on immune response in cancer.
+The main feature of the iAtlas web tool is the **CRI iAtlas Explorer**, which provides several *Analysis Modules* to explore and visualize results on immune response in cancer.
 Each module presents information organized by theme, with multiple views and interactive controls:

 **Immune Checkpoint Inhibition Analysis Modules:**